-Therefore, when you make yourself a portion of baked beans on toast - it is not a savoury snack you’re about to sit down and eat.
-Instead, you’re dishing yourself up a deadly sweet snack with up to 15 teaspoons of sugar in it.
-Then if you go and supplement this with more sugar by opening a can of Coca Cola to wash it down with — you’re exceeding over 22 teaspoons of sugar in just one small meal.
+Therefore, when you make yourself a portion of baked beans on toast, it is not a savoury snack you’re about to sit down and eat.
+Instead, you’re dishing yourself up an incredibly sweet snack with up to 15 teaspoons of sugar in it.
+Then if you go and supplement this with more sugar by opening a can of Coca Cola to wash it down with, you’re exceeding over 22 teaspoons of sugar in just one small meal.

 How deadly is sugar?

 Well, I’m afraid it is.
-As I mentioned before — the American Heart Association is extremely concerned at the high consumption of sugar, which gets eaten on a daily basis.
-That is because not only does sugar make you put weight on, but it is also very bad for your heart.
+As I mentioned before — the American Heart Association is extremely concerned at the high quantities of sugar getting eaten on a daily basis.
+That is because not only does sugar make you gain weight, but it is also very bad for your heart.
 Yes, eating too many sugary snacks means there is a very high chance that you will develop heart disease in later life.
 Therefore, it is absolutely essential you knock those cravings on the head, take control and reduce your sugar consumption.

-It is a proven fact that eating sugar excessively could over time be the cause for diabetes, which affects 1 in 10 people today worldwide.
+It is also a proven fact that eating sugar excessively over time can cause diabetes, which affects 1 in 10 people today worldwide.
 An even more concerning fact is that 1 in 3 people suffer from pre-diabetes, which means that numbers will drastically rise in the future.
-There are other nasty habits, such as smoking or living a sedentary lifestyle that attribute towards the onset of diabetes.
-However, sugar is also a great influence.
-What is worse is that most of us are unaware of the health attributes when eating sugar, let alone realize just how much sugar is in our daily diet.
+There are other nasty habits, such as smoking or living a sedentary lifestyle, that contribute towards the onset of diabetes.
+However, sugar also has a great influence.
+What is worse is that most of us are unaware of the health impacts when eating sugar and simply don't realise just how much sugar is in our daily diet.